merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 \beta_{g}^{-1} = 600 g
 ```

-in GB/s, where $g$ is the number of GPUs in each group.
+in GB/s, where g is the number of GPUs in each group.

 The figure below shows the bandwidth measurements with various configuration within the node.